What is a claim?

 Procedure

-There are strict timetables when dealing with claims and it is important to alert MDDUS to correspondence intimating a claim as soon as you receive it.
-The investigation of a claim for negligence can take several years.
+There are strict timescales when dealing with claims and it is important to alert MDDUS to any correspondence intimating a claim as soon as you receive it.

 Hearings

-Ultimately, even if court proceedings require to be raised, the vast majority of claims will still be abandoned or settled long before a hearing of evidence is required.
+Ultimately, even if court proceedings require to be raised, most claims will still be abandoned or settled long before a hearing of evidence is required.
 If such a resolution is not achievable, a formal hearing known as a trial will be held.
 Civil claims in the Isle of Man are dealt with by the Isle of Man High Court and are usually heard in the first instance by a single deemster (judge) sitting in the high court who will reach a decision on the case.

 Compensation